Financial Matters about Study Abroad

 Non-Consortium schools and direct enrollment into institutions abroad

-Maybe the study abroad program that you interested in is not eligible to participate as a consortium school or, you are interested in enrolling directly into an institution abroad.
+Maybe the study abroad program that you are interested in is not eligible to participate as a consortium school or, you are interested in enrolling directly into an institution abroad.
 The study abroad office can assist with the application process but be aware that the financial burden falls directly upon the student.
 Your financial aid will not travel with you and your department chairperson must approve all credits before they can be accepted.

 All students going abroad must show proof of insurance.
 Whether you are under your parent’s coverage, your own coverage or you purchase the plan that the Study Abroad Office has available, a photocopy of your insurance card must be placed in your file.
 This insurance must remain valid the entire duration of your time spent abroad.
 Please stop by the Study Abroad Office for details on purchasing insurance.